maxbeckers/php-builder-generator/README.md

 - 🏗️ **Constructor-aware**: Intelligently uses constructor parameters when available
 - 🔄 **Fluent interface**: Generates chainable builder methods by default
 - 📝 **Template-driven**: Uses Twig templates for customizable code generation
+- 🏃 **Runtime performance**: Does not use Reflection and generates the Builders during composer install/update or with a command
+- 📝 **IDE friendly**: Thanks to pre-generated classes you have full IDE support

 ## Installation